andrewshoemaker75/REMAX-Email-Automation/README.md

-# REMAX-Email-Automation
+# REMAX EMAIL AUTOMATION SCRIPT

-1. What is this for?
+## What is this for?

-    -Created to automate the daily emails that are sent for a major client -Information omitted for security purposes due to not having private permissions on github account
+Execution of this Python script, sends an email notification that informs a major client that a required task has been completed.

+### Anything else that I should know?

+These emails are to be sent daily, by COB (~4pm EST).
+Information such as logins/email addresses/URLs have been ommitted for security purposes (and not having the $ for a Github account w/ private permissions).